What is heroin?

 Numbing emotional pain with heroin

-How heroin acts in the body
+How heroin affects the body

 How long does heroin stay in your system?